Request for Solutions:

 5. Operator and Maintenance manuals

-6. Two DTT classroom prototypes
+6. Two DTT classroom prototypes as defined above

 7. Updated Design Documentation (including Software Design Description)

 Phase 3 Technical DP #4 – Final Prototype Acceptance

 DP 4 may occur at the completion of phase 3.
 Phase 3 may be considered complete upon the successful demonstration of all phase 3 objectives and the government acceptance of the deliverable outcomes from all phases.

 Estimated Timeline: Approximately 10-12 months following the completion of Phase 2, dependent on vendor proposed solutions and schedule.
 The Government anticipates that this phase will not exceed 12 months.

 The Government will make available existing trainer design, operation, and maintenance documentation for use during solution preparation.
 In order to obtain the documentation, the contractor shall submit a request in writing to INITIATIVES@NSTXL.ORG, with “FMT CC” used in the subject line.
 The GFI will contain the Distribution D classification and will require the vendor to be vetted to obtain the GFI.
 Once the vendor is vetted, the vendor will then be required to complete and sign a Distribution Agreement.
 The documentation will then be available for pickup in person at PEO STRI, Orlando, FL, or at either of the site visit locations.
 The Distribution Agreement will provide further guidance regarding the handling of GFI after OTA award.

 The Government will provide additional Government Furnished Information (GFI) for Phase 1 and Phase 2 within 15 days after award of agreement.
 The GFI will include SSE from the legacy Stryker DTT, drawings, technical manuals and supplements, operator user manuals, software architecture/design/version descriptions, and software product specifications and related source code.